omgnetwork/fee-burner/docs/demo_01.md

 # Submitting transactions to child chain, exiting fees and doing an exchange

+_NOTE: The following demo does not use the microservice, and all transactions have to be send manually_

 Start geth with the following command
 ```commandline
 user@host:~$ geth --dev --dev.period 1 --rpc --rpcapi personal,web3,eth